2023 VRRA Memberships

 The VRRA endurance series, under the guidance of Kirby Crosby, has taken on a life of its own.
 In several 2022 events there were 30+ bikes starting on the grid.
 The key to endurance racing is consistency and completing as many miles as possible.
 You don’t need the fastest machinery, so if you have a bike that is eligible for any of the VRRA classes why not join us next year.
 Rules and Endurance Classes can be found in Part C of our Rule Book.

-The Vintage Road Racing Association (VRRA), Canada’s classic and vintage roadracing association, was founded in 1980 by a group of enthusiasts who just wanted to get their treasured machines back on the track.
-Their avowed purpose: to ensure the preservation of racing motorcycles and to maintain the traditions of racing vintage, and now classic motorcycles in Canada.
+The Vintage Road Racing Association is Canada’s classic and vintage road racing organization and is the oldest such organization in North America.
+It was founded in 1980 by a group of enthusiasts who wanted to get their treasured machines back on the track.
+Their purpose: to ensure the preservation of historic motorcycles and to maintain the traditions of vintage and classic motorcycle racing in Canada.

 The VRRA has grown and flourished in the ensuing years and today actively promotes four events each year to encourage and expand participation in the sport.

 Do you have an old classic or vintage bike sitting in the garage that you no longer ride?
 Maybe you still ride it on the street you but you feel unchallenged.
 You may even have thought of selling it.

 The VRRA has a class for virtually every motorcycle manufactured from 1930 to 1989, and factory two-stroke Grand Prix race bikes manufactured up to 2006.